bkushigian/bkushigian.github.io/_posts/2024-07-03-poker-diaries-volume-2.md

 <hr style="margin:2em;">

+I played my first session of the week last night, mixing in some $50nl and
+$100nl.
+Decent session but I only got 600 hands in due to a disrupted sleep schedule.
+I spent the 4th with my girlfriend and her family.
+I was kind of resisting going because I knew I had to totally disrupt my sleeping schedule (I went from going to bed at 4 am to waking up at 7am in 2 days), but I'm really happy I went.
+Balancing poker grinding with friends, loved ones, and life in general is notoriously tricky.
+It's easy to get wrapped up in the study/play cycle, and this is only worsened by weird sleep schedules.
+So it was really important for me to make time to do this, and I'm happy I did.

+The downside is that I'm horribly out of whack and I can't seem to settle back into my schedule.
+I lost a couple days of playing, and now I'm losing volume because of bad sleep.
+This means I'm probably only gonna get around 2k hands this week which, if I'm being honest, is really stressing me out.

-I've taken a couple days away from the tables, and I used this time to study.
+Though I took a couple days away from playing, I've still been studying.
+I'm currently _strategy building_, which is this one-time cost you have to pay at the beginning of your poker career to build an entire strategy from scratch.
+There are many ways to do this.
+Some people will buy courses that outline the major strokes of a strategy (perhaps for a specific node of the gametree).
+I've always had a rough time watching courses, I get too distracted by details and don't make it through.
+With that said, I found [Uri's course on check raising](uri-check-raise) extremely helpful.
+Other folks will hire a coach.
+I have an unofficial coach (or rather, an official coach who is also very generous and doesn't charge me money, even though I keep telling him I'm ripping him off), and I credit him for fundamentally changing the way I think about the game.
+He's worked through how he thinks about a bunch of different spots, and given me a system to work within.
+I use some of it, but I we definitely think about the game differently, and before this I never really had the time to invest to properly learn/implement his approach.

+While I've taken a lot from S, I really enjoy solving puzzles, and building a strategy from the ground up is really appealing.
+I'm running lots of simulations using a tool called [PioSOLVER](piosolver) to help me learn the mechanics of the game.

-Poker is a huge game and it's hard to develop a plan of attack for learning the massive amounts of information needed to succeed at the table.
-Poker solvers are a huge part of modern poker study, but they are not easy to use.
+Poker, however, is a huge game and it's hard to develop a plan of attack for learning the massive amounts of information needed to succeed at the table.
+Poker solvers, while incredibly useful and a huge part of modern poker study, are not easy to use.
 It's easy to get lost in what I like to call _solver noise_, especially if we are not clear about _why we are studying a solver's output_.

 My goal in studying is to simplify the solver outputs as much as possible until there is a clear takeaway that I can use in my games.
+My goal is forever to "fit my thoughts on an index card".
+I want to build an implementable strategy, and that means have nice abstractions and understand the interactions between those abstractions.

-I want to build an implementable strategy, and often solver study does the exact opposite: I notice seventeen different patterns that sometimes hold, sometimes don't, and in game, rather than having cleared my mind of complexity, I am focused on unimportant details rather than the high-level points that will generate edge.
+Solver study often results in the exact opposite: I might notice seventeen different patterns that sometimes hold, sometimes don't, and in game, rather than having cleared my mind of this low-level complexity, I am focused on unimportant details rather than the high-level points that will generate edge.
+I spend all my thought power navigating through the morass of details that are in the hand rather than finding the two or three things that _do_ matter.

 So how should I study the game to efficiently build a strategy that is _simple enough_ that I can implement it in game?
 I have a principled approach: I want to